Should you buy an Audi, a BMW or a Mercedes?

 The Mercedes range starts with the A-Class hatchback, before moving up through the B-Class MPV, the C-Class saloon, Coupe, Cabriolet and Estate, the E-Class saloon, Coupe, Cabriolet and Estate and on to the flagship Mercedes S-Class executive saloon, Coupe and Cabriolet – although note that these last two are significantly more expensive than the S-Class saloon.
 Sitting above all this is the hugely opulent, and eye-wateringly expensive, Mercedes-Maybach saloon, which is based on the S-Class and aims to challenge the likes of Rolls Royce and Bentley.

-You can also choose from the SLC convertible and its bigger brother the SL-Class.
-Both of these come with a folding metal hardtop, although the SL is over twice the price of the SLC.
 There’s also a luxurious people carrier known as the V-Class that looks like a van from the outside but feels like a limousine inside.
+Mercedes badges all its electric cars EQ.

 Mercedes absorbed a tuning company called AMG in the 1990s, and today performance Mercedes are known as Mercedes-AMG models.
 The high-performance C-Class saloon, for example, is known as the AMG C63.
 There’s also a standalone performance car called the Mercedes-AMG GT, which rivals the Porsche 911.
 You can now buy a four-door coupe version of the GT called, imaginatively, the Mercedes-AMG GT 4 Door Coupe.
 Yet despite its name, it’s actually based on an E-Class saloon.